dcbaker/cython/docs/src/tutorial/pure.rst

 .. literalinclude:: ../../examples/tutorial/pure/A.pxd

-then Cython will compile the :file:`A.py` as if it had been written as follows:
+then Cython0 will compile the :file:`A.py` as if it had been written as follows:

 .. literalinclude:: ../../examples/tutorial/pure/A_equivalent.pyx